 How to get from Manila Ninoy Aquino International Airport (MNL) to the city centre?

-Manila Airport is a huge travelers hub with almost 40 mln passengers a year.
-The airport serves way more travelers than originally designed capacity, that’s why in 2023 the authorities are planning to undertake a massive airport infrastructure modernization to accommodate incresing transportation demands.
-MNL has been names the worst airport in the world due to fligh delays and cancellations.
+Manila Airport is a huge travellers’ hub with almost 40 million passengers a year.
+The airport serves way more travellers than its originally designed capacity, that’s why in 2023 the authorities are planning to undertake a massive airport infrastructure modernisation to accommodate increasing transportation demands.
+MNL has been named the worst airport in the world due to flight delays and cancellations.

-• GRAB – download now if you don’t have it yet – it’s the most efficient and cheap way of traveling in Philippines.
+- GRAB – download now if you don’t have it yet – it’s the most efficient and cheap way of traveling in the Philippines.
 You can order GRAB to pick you up from the airport.
 Travel time~ 30 min.

-• TAXI – taxis are cheap in Philippines, always travel on taximeter, the price will be similar to GRAB.
+- TAXI – taxis are cheap in the Philippines, always travel on a taximeter, the price will be similar to GRAB.
 Travel time~ 30 min.

-All travel times depend on a traffic, which is horrible in Manila! 😉
+All travel times depend on traffic, which is horrible in Manila! 😉

 Manila top unusual landmarks of the Philippines' Capital City.

-Manila is a huge metropolitan center, it is the most populous region of the country with almost 14 mln people.
-It is also the main gateway for sea and air travelers.
-Manila offers a wide range of attractions and landmarks that capture the essence of this vibrant metropolis with unique blend of history, culture, and modernity.
+Manila is a huge metropolitan centre; it is the most populous region of the country with almost 14 million people.
+It is also the main gateway for sea and air travellers.
+Manila offers a wide range of attractions and landmarks that capture the essence of this vibrant metropolis with a unique blend of history, culture, and modernity.

-So with this Philippines travel guide I’m taking you on a city adventure that will completely surprise!
-Outside of a must-see attractions and landmarks in Manila there are few spots you can’t miss!
+So with this Philippines travel guide, I’m taking you on a city adventure that will completely surprise you!
+Outside of the must-see attractions and landmarks in Manila, there are a few spots you can’t miss!

 Filling Station Bar & Cafe - must-visit restaurant.

 The finest restaurant in Manila City!
 The retro American design and concept of the place is mindblowing!
 Can’t describe how cool this place is!
-If you’re lucky you’ll be seated in a cadillac next to Elvis figure.
+If you’re lucky, you’ll be seated in a Cadillac next to an Elvis figure.
 The food is totally American style with filling portions and incredible milkshakes!
-You simple can’t count calories while going there for a dinner – just celebrate the cuisine and eceptional vibe!
+You simply can’t count calories while going there for dinner – just celebrate the cuisine and exceptional vibe!

 Korean BBQ/Grill.